openmindculture/kleiderordnung-berlin/README.md

   - German (Deutsch) as default language
   - English (EN-US) as additional language
   - enable translation of custom post types (Languages/Sprachen -> Settings/Einstellungen -> Custom Post Types and Taxonomies / Benutzerdefinierte Inhaltstypen und Taxonomien -> check all checkboxes) _before_ adding (or importing) content!
-- install the lastest KleiderOrdnung theme by uploading it in WP-Admin,
+- install [the lastest KleiderOrdnung theme](https://github.com/openmindculture/kleiderordnung-berlin/releases) by uploading it in WP-Admin (or via (S)FTP),
 - activate the theme,
 - copy all icons and manifest files (`*.ico`, `*.png`, `*.svg`, `*.json`, `*.xml`, `robots.txt`) to the web root directory
 - configure server and caching by editing `.htaccess` / `nginx.conf` / hosting backend or by using appropriate plugins,
 - use additional reverse proxy and/or CDN servers if necessary,
 - run automated tests (`npm run test`) and update the baseline screenshots if necessary (see [Testing...](#testing) )
-- test everything and back up your data regularly!
-(Werkzeuge -> Export or use a plugin like [Updraft Plus](https://wordpress.org/plugins/updraftplus/)
+- test everything and back up your data regularly: use WP-Admin Tools / Werkzeuge -> Export or a plugin like [Updraft Plus](https://wordpress.org/plugins/updraftplus/).

 ## User Manual for the Site Owners